KalRanch/hello-world/README.md

 # hello-world
-This is my first shot at anything done on GItHub.
+This is my first shot at anything done on GitHub.

 My name is Brian and this is super cool.